| |

-Peter Stastny / Peter Lehmann (Eds.)
+Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 About the Co-authors